Zero-to-DApp 2 of 4 for macOS/Linux (or Windows)

 http://localhost:3000URL in your browser.

-- From the initial Animal Kingdom screen, choose an animal person and a territory.
+From the initial Animal Kingdom screen, choose an animal persona and a territory.

 Press Done at the bottom of the page.